 Traditionally lending and payments have always had some crossover, but outside of larger banks or finance houses they have generally remained separate – at its core, the focus is on one or the other.

-But these two distinct spaces are going through an evolution, slowly but surely merging to fill the gaps for end-users.
+But lending and payments are going through an evolution - and are slowly but surely merging to fill the gaps for end-users.

-The fusion of these two areas has come about thanks to a multitude of factors:
+The fusion of lending and payments has come about thanks to a multitude of factors:

 - Most of those who require lending will, at some level, be processing and collecting payments in some form

 - Thanks to a transition to more online/digital services and online marketplaces, businesses can suddenly reach more customers and buy from further afield to access better prices/new products

 - Open banking means that lenders have greater access to accurate payments data for credit and risk assessment purposes